 Next, visit the Siasconset Market for a sugary treat!
 The store, located at 4 Main Street, makes the most amazing oatmeal cookies and legendary blueberry muffins.
 Take a seat on one of the convenient benches right outside the Market’s door, and eat the whole thing as a family!
 Or walk a block toward New Street and relax at Pump Square?
 Here you’ll find the historic ‘Sconset Pump and plenty of benches situated around a cobblestoned circle, the ideal place to unwind and enjoy the outdoors.

 The best way to appreciate ‘Sconset’s proximity to the ocean is to take a walk on the path that runs along the bluff.
 In the same spirit of subtlety that makes ‘Sconset so endearing, the path doesn’t immediately make itself clear.
 In fact, it’s downright elusive.
 So finding this walkway is all a matter of knowing where to look.
 From Main Street go to Broadway Street.
 From Broadway, turn onto Front Street (the road covered in shells).
 When you come to the second light post on the road, turn right onto the asphalt and continue along.
-When you reach a sign that says, “foot path only, no bikes,” follow the sign’s enigmatic instructions: take the dirt path to the left in the direction that the sign’s arrow is pointing, not the brick path leading down to the beach.
+When you reach a sign that says, “footpath only, no bikes,” follow the sign’s enigmatic instructions: take the dirt path to the left in the direction that the sign’s arrow is pointing, not the brick path leading down to the beach.
 Don’t be mislead by the fact that this walk takes you through people’s backyards…you’re not trespassing as long as you stay on the path!
-The stroll is about half a mile each way, but it’s well worth it.
+The stroll is about half a mile each way and the path is very uneven, so watch your step, but it’s well worth it!
+There are fun little messages along the path.
 In addition to allowing you to see the beautiful sights overlooking the ocean, the walk lets you have an excitingly eccentric and somewhat voyeuristic experience.

 If you’re up for another walk once you get back to Main Street, head down Baxter Road to see the stately Sankaty Lighthouse.
 Built in 1851, the Lighthouse has been standing in the same location for 156 years and will be moved inland this fall.
 Learn more dramatic details and see this beacon in its momentous location.

 You can end your day in ‘Sconset with a movie in the historic Sconset Casino (this is not the kind that offers gambling).
-Movies coming up include Adrift, Book Club, Show Dogs, Deadpool 2, and Ocean’s 8.
-Doors open at 7:30 pm for an 8 pm start time; all tickets are just $5.
+Movies coming up include Jaws, Godzilla vs Kong, Raya & the Last Dragon, In the Heights, Jurassic Park, Cruella, and A Quiet Place 2.
+Check current movie times and prices.